ULL-prompt-engineering/langchain-mini/README.md

 ***********
 ```

-Notice the `Question: What is the total number of five year periods in the year 2023?`: it correctly remembers the value of the current year.
+Notice the `Question: What is the total number of five year periods in the year 2023?`: it correctly remembers the value of the current year at this writing, 2023.
 Also, the `Thought: I need to calculate the amount of five year periods`.
 The LLM has decided to use the **calculator** tool.
 The input to the calculator is `2023/5`.

 The iteration continues: